Feature request #10743

 2- what to do exactly once these are identified.
 True color means assign the RGB colors to the right bands right?
 Now what about color infrared?

-#3 Updated by Bryan Karpowicz almost 3 years ago
+#3 Updated by Bryan Karpowicz over 3 years ago

 I was thinking something similar to what ENVI does where RGB true color maps to R-0.64 µm, G-0.55 µm, and B-0.47 µm, and CIR maps to R-0.86 µm, G-0.65 µm, and B-0.55 µm.
 If those precise bands aren't available, pick the nearest neighbor.